Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 ## Getting Started

-Single Sign On (SSO) is a type of authentication service that allows access to multiple applications using one set of credentials.
+Single Sign-On (SSO) is a type of authentication service that allows access to multiple applications using one set of credentials.
 Contrast can now be configured to use this service.

 Authentication happens via an **Identity Provider (IdP)**.
 You may use either a generic IdP or one of many existing third-party providers, such as Okta, OneLogin or Ping Identity, to name a few. <!--(Which IdP's do we want to mention?
 Add hyperlinks?)-->